 They are expensive but reduce seasonally.

-: the proprietors & sales clerks are snobs.
+My problem with the Hall Tree is this: the proprietors & sales clerks are snobs.
 If you're not one of their buddies, one of their 'kind' of people (basically, the ladies who lunch), you'll receive no decent customer service.
 You'll be treated as if you intend to shoplift from or rob the place.
 Despite the value & quality of the merchandise, I don't recommend you shop there because I don't like to see folks spending their money at places that mistreat the majority of their customers.

 PLATO'S CLOSET - 419 N Ridge Rd., 282-0725